MOohTus/ODAMNet/README.md

 ## Examples

-Three approaches are implemented to study relationships between rare diseases (extracted automatically from [WikiPathways][WikiPathways]) and genes targeted by chemicals (extracted automatically from [CTD database][CTD]).
+Three approaches are implemented to study relationships between genes targeted by chemicals (extracted automatically from [CTD database][CTD]) and rare diseases (extracted automatically from [WikiPathways][WikiPathways]).

 ### Overlap analysis